 What is too much fitness for youth soccer?

-When there are no days off, when players are coming up with injuries.
+- When players are coming up with injuries

+- More than 4 miles is too much for youth… You’re training for soccer, not cross country.
 Every good coach knows that fitness in soccer doesn’t come from just jogging 1 speed for long distance.

-Soccer fitness needs to be like how a game is… A mix of sprints, jogs and walking.
-Strength training can come from body weight exercises.
+Soccer fitness needs to be like how a game is… A mix of sprints, jogging and walking.

 One reason kids are quitting sports more than ever